 Meetings

 We normally meet on Wednesday nights over dinner, 6.00 for 6.30, at the Mornington Hotel.
 Please see our upcoming meeting and event details on the right hand column of this website.
-Guests are most welcome and should you wish to attend one of our Club Meetings, please contact our Club Secretary, via the Home page link/ tab: "Club Secretary - Jo Davie", located directly under this notice, to book in for dinner, thank you.
+Guests are most welcome and should you wish to attend one of our Club Meetings, please contact our Club Secretary, via the Home page link/ tab: "Club Secretary - Jo Davie", located directly under this notice, to book in for dinner or contact her on 0412 235 868 thank you.

 Club Executives & Directors